khorben/gbsddialog/README.md

 Dependencies
 ------------

-gbsdinstall only depends on Gtk+.
+gbsddialog only depends on Gtk+.
 While it is meant to be used with version 3 of Gtk+, it can also be built with version 2.
 (Ideally version 2.10 or later)

 To switch between version 2 or 3, modify `src/Makefile` and `tools/Makefile`
 where indicated.